MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/designing-in-meeting-tab.md

 #### Before the meeting

-Make sure your tab layout can adapt to a right or left layout for different languages and that controls move to the right locations.
-(This layout could also apply to after the meeting.)
+Make sure your tab layout can adapt to a right or left layout for different languages and that controls move to the correct locations.
+(Pre-meeting layouts can also apply to post-meeting layouts.)

    :::column-end:::
    :::column span="":::